Paisabazaar app Today!

-Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDU-GKY) is a placement-linked Skill Training Initiative of the Ministry of Rural Development (MoRD) that is initiated by Government of India.
-DDU-GKY was formed under MoRD that works to transform rural youth into economically independent section of society.
-DDU-GKY is considered as a part of the National Rural Livelihood Mission (NRLM) that focuses on adding diversity to the incomes of rural poor families.
-DDU-GKY also caters to the career and employment objectives of rural youth in India.
+Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDU-GKY) is a placement-linked Skill Training Initiative of the Ministry of Rural Development (MoRD) that is initiated by the Government of India.
+This Yojana was formed under MoRD which works to transform rural youth into the economically independent sections of society.
+DDU-GKY is considered a part of the National Rural Livelihood Mission (NRLM) which focuses on adding diversity to the incomes of rural poor families.
+It also caters to the career and employment objectives of rural youth in India.

 Table of Contents :

-The yojana mainly works for youth belonging to poor families and are age between 15 -35 years.
-DDU-GKY supports Government’s social and economic programs, such as Smart Cities and Start-Up India, Make in India, Digital India and Stand-Up India campaigns.
-This yojana’s partners are supported through capacity building, strategies for retention, investment, technology support for training purposes and linkages to international placement.
+This yojana mainly works for the youth belonging to poor families and are aged between 15 -35 years.
+DDU-GKY supports Government’s social and economic programs, such as Smart Cities and Start-Up India, Make in India, Digital India, and Stand-Up India campaigns.
+Its partners are supported through capacity building, strategies for retention, investment, technology support for training purposes, and linkages to international placement.

 Read Also: What is Mudra scheme?
 What is the process and eligibility criteria to avail this loan?